wiseami/wisem-iainkm-mads-capstone/README.md

 # Music Affinity Across Geographical Boundaries
-Capstone project for University of Michigan's Master of Applied Data Science program by Mike Wise and Iain King-Moore utilizing data pulled using Spotify's API to understand audio feature sameness across the world.
+Capstone project for University of Michigan's Master of Applied Data Science program by Mike Wise and Iain King-Moore utilizing data pulled using Spotify's API to understand audio feature comparisons across the world.

 # Getting Started